edgepopgen/edgelab/_pages/publications.md

 <h3><b>Papers in evolutionary genetics</b></h3>

+JG Schraiber, JP Spence, & MD Edge (in press) Estimation of demography and mutation rates from one million haploid genomes.
+American Journal of Human Genetics. (preprint available on bioRxiv).

 F Ouerghi, DE Krane, & MD Edge (in press).
 On likelihood ratios from low-coverage sequencing.
 Forensic Science International: Genetics. (preprint available on bioRxiv).

 SM Paye & MD Edge (in press).
 Mathematical bounds on $r^2$ and the effect size in case-control genome-wide association studies.
 Theoretical Population Biology. (preprint available on bioRxiv).